 Once you know that a particular supplement for herpes agrees with you and your body, the recommendation is to stick with it for a certain period of time and take it consistently according to the label dose.
 Most natural compounds require some time before they will work to their full potential and may not be able to prevent an outbreak if you only take the supplement occasionally.
 Refer to the Supplements section for some recommendations.

 This is one of the most important and overlooked areas of treating herpes.
 Part of the recovery means letting go of any negativity that feeds this condition, loving and forgiving yourself truly and whole heartedly and moving positively towards the future.
 For practical advice on how you can do this please read through the Positive Thinking section.

-You may also like to browse our Herpes Support Forum and talk to other people who are going through similar situations (or who have been there before).
-Let it all out.
-We are waiting right now to listen to you and offer support.
+You may also like to browse the Honeycomb Herpes Support Forum and talk to other people who are going through similar situations (or who have been there before).
+It can feel good to let it all out.
+This forum gives support that is confidential and free.

 What to AVOID when looking for a Herpes Remedy

 There are many herpes treatments available and finding one that works best for you will be a personal choice.
 In your search for a herpes treatment, consider these points:

 Be wary of any herpes product that claims to “cure” the herpes virus